projectara/greybus-spec/source/special.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 All control Operations are contained within a Greybus control request message.
-Every control request results in a matching response.
+Most of control requests results in a matching response, except mode_switch which is unidirectional.
 The request and response messages for each control Operation are defined below.

 Table :num:`table-control-operation-type` defines the Greybus Control Protocol Operation types and their values.
 Both the request